-Let’s start with the technology, and I’m going to be brutally honest.
+Let’s start the review with the Shark FlexStyle technology, and I’m going to be brutally honest.
 Shark pretty much copied both the Dyson Airwrap and the Revlon One-Step.
 The same unique technology that Dyson put into a styler, the Coanda effect, was used to power the auto-wrapping curlers by Shark.
 And, the round brush hair styler is nearly identical to that of the Revlon One-Step.
 It isn’t much of an innovative design, nor does it feel any higher quality.
 But, where Shark did excel is the ergonomic design.
 FlexStyle has a flexible, bendable and rotatable body that makes styling even easier.
 I do enjoy that my arm doesn’t feel as tired since I can bend the styler to reach certain areas of my head with more ease.
 Shark FlexStyle also regulates temperature more, at 1,000 times per second.

 The results of FlexStyle is pretty similar to that of the Airwrap.
 See here.
 Both styling tools dry and style hair, allowing for various hairstyles from straight to curly.
 Both protect the hair from extreme heat damage.
 Although, we should mention that Shark does run much hotter at the high heat setting, but it does have one extra heat setting above Dyson.
 On more big thing to mention, Shark is about 25% louder than Dyson which can be an issue for some people.
 If you’ve used the Airwrap before, you’ll be familiar with how easy this type of multi-styler is to use.
 There’s not much of anything complicated about it, especially once you get the hang of the curling barrels!